baileyballangarry/azure-NSGs.and.net.protocols/README.md

 </p>

 <h1>Network Security Groups and Inspecting Traffic Between Azure Virtual Machines</h1>

-This lab aims to aid in our understanding of different types of web protocols and how machines interact with each other over a network.
-We will observe three different types of traffic in this lab being; ICMP, DHCP, and DNS. <br />
+The objective of this lab is to enhance our comprehension of various web protocols and the mechanisms through which machines communicate over a network.
+In this lab, we will observe and analyze three distinct forms of network traffic, specifically ICMP, DHCP, and DNS.<br />

 <h2>Environments and Technologies Used</h2>